 Yet, watching the films in this order also requires you to jump around the timeline quite a bit, making it feel less like a linear narrative and more like a batch of self-contained stories in a shared universe.

 Of course, if you want that linear feel, there’s always the “Episode Order” for viewing the franchise.
-As the title implies, this order would have you watch each of the episodic chapters in order, starting with Episode I: The Phantom Menace, squeezing in Rogue One’s breakaway Death Star adventure between Episode III and Episode IV, and so on.
+As the title implies, this order would have you watch each of the episodic chapters in order, starting with Episode I: The Phantom Menace, squeezing in Rogue One’s breakaway Death Star adventure between Episode III and Episode IV, and then proceeding on in numerical order, concluding with the most recent installment, Episode VIII – The Last Jedi.

 The benefits of this viewing order are pretty clear, in that you see the story of Star Wars unfold along the timeline crafted by Lucas and his successors at Lucasfilm.
-On the negative side, though, you’re kicking off your Star Wars experience with what’s arguably the worst film in the franchise, and the transition from the sterile, CGI-infused environment of the prequel trilogy to the late-’70s and ‘80s visuals of the original trilogy can be frustratingly jarring.
+On the negative side, though, you’re kicking off your Star Wars experience with what’s arguably the worst film in the franchise, and transitioning from the sterile, CGI-infused environment of the prequel trilogy to the late-’70s and ‘80s visuals of the original trilogy, then back to the modern trilogy, can be frustratingly jarring.

 This order also leaves what many consider the best movies in the series — Episode IV – A New Hope and Episode V – The Empire Strikes Back — stuck in the middle of the order when they should feel more climactic, and also reveals one of the biggest plot points in the series (the identity of Luke’s father) well before it happens in Empire.